 In addition, we provide a mechanism to customize NGINX configuration by means of Kubernetes resources, via Config Maps resources or Annotations.
 For example, you can customize values of the

-When your load‑balancing requirements go beyond what Ingress and our extensions support, we suggest a different approach to deploying and configuring NGINX Plus that doesn’t use the Ingress controller.
+When your load‑balancing requirements go beyond those supported by Ingress and our extensions, we suggest a different approach to deploying and configuring NGINX Plus that doesn’t use the Ingress controller.
 Read Load Balancing Kubernetes Services with NGINX Plus on our blog to find out more.

-The NGINX Plus controller provides the following benefits in addition to those provided by the NGINX controller:
+With NGINX Plus, the Ingress controller provides the following benefits in addition to those you get with NGINX:

 - Stability in a highly dynamic environment – Every time there is a change to the number of pods of services being exposed via Ingress, the Ingress controller needs to update the NGINX or NGINX Plus configuration to reflect the changes.
 With open source NGINX, you must change the configuration file manually and reload the configuration.
 With NGINX Plus, you can use the on‑the‑fly reconfiguration API to update the configuration without reloading the configuration file.
 This prevents the potential increased memory usage and overall system overloading that can occur when configuration reloads are very frequent.